jerela/OpenSimLive/README.md

 <!-- toc -->

 OpenSimLive is a C++ package that streams orientation data from inertial measurement units and calculates inverse kinematics based on that data.
 It relies on OpenSim for biomechanical analyses and related tools.
 The current version uses [OpenSim 4.1 API](https://simtk.org/api_docs/opensim/api_docs/index.html).
-Two types of IMUs are supported: Xsens MTw Awinda and Delsys Trigno Avanti.
+Two types of IMUs are currently supported: Xsens MTw Awinda and Delsys Trigno Avanti.
 Xsens IMUs use XDA 4.6 and Delsys IMUs use Delsys Trigno Control Utility.

-Some of OpenSimLive's features can be tested without actual IMUs by using fake IMU data that that OpenSimLive generates as random unit quaternions.
+Some of OpenSimLive's features can be tested without actual IMUs by using simulated IMU data that that OpenSimLive generates as random unit quaternions.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.